Rairangpur: Economy

 Rairangpur acts as a liaison centre between Jamshedpur in Jharkhand, Durgapur in West Bengal and the iron ore mines in Gorumahisani, Badampahar and Suleipat.
 The steel factories of Tata and the surrounding areas rely partly on the iron ores extracted from these mines.
 In addition to freight trains, there is also a DEMU passenger train from Jamshedpur to Badampahar via Rairangpur.

-As surrounded by hills, iron ore is abundantly found here.
+As it is surrounded by hills, iron ore is abundantly found here.
 The first iron ore mines of Asia were in Gorumahisani, Suleipat and Badampahar (mother mines of Tata Steel).
-The first ever trial for setting up a "Ferro Vanadium Plant" was made by Mayurbhanj Maharaja during pre-independence days.
-Currently, thousands of tonnes of iron ore are exported from here on a daily basis.
+The first ever trial for setting up a "Ferrovanadium Plant" was made by the Maharaja of Mayurbhanj prior to independence.
+Currently, thousands of tonnes of iron ore are exported here on a daily basis.

 The majority of the population is dependent on paddy harvesting (farming) as either their main source or as an alternate source of income.
 The direct and indirect dependency of the economy of this place is largely influenced by paddy harvesting.
 The same is again largely dependent on the annual rainfall during May–September.
 The Kharkhai (Suleipat) Dam and The Bankbal Dam irrigate some of the cultivating lands and helps with the kharif harvesting.

-It has the oldest and the largest "Sal Oil Extraction Plant" which is non-operational and has been closed for years.
-The area suffers due to less attention in the political environment with few resources and funds allocated for development from government or private sources.
+It has the oldest and the largest "Sal Oil Extraction Plant" which has been closed for years.
+The area suffers due to limited political attention as well as restrained resources and funds allocated for development from government or private sources.

 Climate

+The area has a tropical savanna climate (Koppen: Aw), with warm weather year round and dry winters and hot and rainy summers (Indian monsoon).

 Transportation

 Rairangpur lies on the Tatanagar-Badampahar branch line of Indian Railways.

+Daily passenger train runs from Jamshedpur (Tatanagar) to Badampahar.

+Two weekly trains, the Badampahar-Rourkela Express runs on Sunday and the Badampahar-Shalimar Express runs on Saturday.

 Air conditioned luxurious buses to Bhubaneswar, Cuttack, Keonjhar, Rourkela, Tatanagar and Kolkata are available.
 Local buses and jeeps are there every fifteen to thirty minutes to all small villages and towns.
-Important traffic points of the city:
+Important traffic points of the village: